Neha is from New Jersey and is one of our CPA exam bloggers. She writes for us every Friday.

 Whether you can claim an adjustment of CPA review course expenses?

-Qualified education expense are deductible [to compute Adjusted Gross Income (AGI)] only if they are paid towards the enrollment or attendance at an eligible educational institution.
-In common parlance, such review courses may partake the character of private coaching centers, however may not be regarded as educational institutions.
+Qualified education expenses are deductible [to compute Adjusted Gross Income (AGI)] only if they are paid towards the enrollment or attendance at an eligible educational institution.
+In common parlance, such review courses may partake the character of private coaching centers, however, they may not be regarded as educational institutions.
 Thus, in my opinion, it may not be possible to take a deduction (adjustment) of such CPA review course expenses to arrive at AGI.